 FinCEN Form 114: Everything You Need to Know to File the FBAR Form

-The Foreign Bank Account report or “FBAR” is the name for FinCen Form 114, a form required by the US Treasury Department if an individual had over $10,000 in their combined foreign bank accounts.
-This has been a requirement since the 1970’s, but unfortunately the threshold was not adjusted for inflation and now the FBAR is required by many more individuals than originally intended Learn all about this form, including if you need to file, upcoming deadlines, and penalties.
+The Foreign Bank Account Report or “FBAR” is the name for FinCen Form 114, a form required by the US Treasury Department if an individual has over $10,000 in their combined foreign bank accounts.
+This has been a requirement since the 1970s, but unfortunately, the threshold was not adjusted for inflation, and now the FBAR is required by many more individuals than originally intended.
+Learn all about this form, including if you need to file, upcoming deadlines, and penalties.

 Key Takeaways